PrashantNegi878/quick-status/README.md

 ### React-TypeScript Library for Online/Offline Status Popup

 Quick Status is a lightweight and easy-to-use React TypeScript library designed to enhance user experience by providing a visual indicator when the user goes offline or comes back online.
-With just a simple ' <QuickStatus/> ' tag, you can integrate this library into any React project effortlessly.

 ### Installation